Blendify/blender-manual/trunk/blender_docs/manual/physics/fluid/appendix.rst

   (a plane won't work).
 To use planes, switch to *Shell*, or extrude the plane.

-- Blender freezes after clicking *BAKE*.
+- Blender freezes after clicking *bake*.
   Pressing :kbd:`Esc` makes it work again after a while - this can happen if the resolution is too high and memory is swapped to hard disk, making everything horribly slow.
 Reducing the resolution should help in this case.

-- Blender crashes after clicking *BAKE* - this can happen if the resolution is really high and more than 2GB are allocated, causing Blender to crash.
+- Blender crashes after clicking *bake* - this can happen if the resolution is really high and more than 2GB are allocated, causing Blender to crash.
   Reduce the resolution.
   Many operating systems limit the total amount of memory that can be allocated by a *process*,